Angolan court rejects opposition complaint on sovereign fund

-Angola launched the fund last October to invest in domestic and overseas assets by funneling the country’s vast oil wealth into infrastructure, hotels and other high-growth projects.
+Angola launched the fund last October to invest in domestic and overseas assets by funnelling the country’s vast oil wealth into infrastructure, hotels and other high-growth projects.

 Dos Santos has been accused of avoiding public scrutiny during his 33 years in power.
 The announcement of the fund raised criticism from opposition groups about transparency as it did not give parliament any oversight and appointed one of the president’s sons to the fund’s management board.